Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

 Minimizing (\ref{eq:quadratic-Q}) with respect to $\delta\bm{u}$ results in an affine controller

-Substituting $\delta\bm{u}^*$ into (\ref{eq:quadratic-Q}) yields the derivatives of the cost-to-go at time step $k$ in terms of the derivatives of the action value function as:
+In cases of rank deficient $Q_{\bm{uu}}$, it is typically regularized as $Q_{\bm{uu}}+\rho I$, where $\rho$ is a small positive constant and $I$ is the identity matrix.
+Substituting $\delta\bm{u}^*$ into (\ref{eq:quadratic-Q}) yields the derivatives of the cost-to-go at time step $k$ in terms of the derivatives of the action value function as

-At the final step, $V_{\bm{x}}$ and $V_{\bm{xx}}$ can be easily computed as the first and second derivatives of the final cost function ($\bar{\ell}^f$).
-This way, the derivatives of the action-value function \eqref{eq:Q-derivatives} and in turn the local optimal control policy \eqref{eq:opt-control-policy} at each step can be calculated backward starting from the final step.
+At the final time step, $V_{\bm{x}}$ and $V_{\bm{xx}}$ can be easily computed as the first and second derivatives of the final Lagrangian function ($\Ll_N$).
+This way, the derivatives of the action-value function \eqref{eq:Q-derivatives} and in turn the local optimal control policy \eqref{eq:opt-control-policy} at each step can be calculated backwards starting from the final step.

 After determining the optimal control policy for each time step, we update the nominal trajectories by simulating the dynamics forward on the manifold itself starting from the initial state as: